 Till Death Do Us Part

-A little over three years ago my mom passed away from lung cancer.
-Ironically, on the same day, five hours later, my father passed unexpectedly from what I believe was a broken heart.
-When people learn of this they instantly conjure images of the couple in Nicholas Sparks book or movie “The Notebook”.
+Nine years ago today, my mom lost her battle with lung cancer.
+Five hours later, my father passed unexpectedly from what I believe was a broken heart.
+When people learn of this, they instantly conjure images of the couple in Nicholas Sparks’ book or movie “The Notebook.”
 My parents were not that couple.

-My parents were both fiercely independent.
+My parents were fiercely independent.
 My father worked away from home much of his career.
 Mother was not the kind of woman to wait around for her husband to fix things on his short weekends.
-Instead, she learned how to fix everything from toilets to electrical appliances.
+Instead, she learned how to repair everything from toilets to electrical appliances.
 She loved wood working and could build anything from bluebird houses, closets, desks, bookshelves, and cabinets.
-She even finished her own basement and built a sauna for my father.
-My father preferred fishing, trapping, or cutting wood. to fixing or creating things.
-The reality is that Mother was much better at these tasks and it was better if he did not try to help.
+She even finished the basement and constructed a sauna for my father.
+My father preferred fishing, trapping, or cutting wood versus fixing or creating things.
+The reality is that Mother was much better at these tasks, and it was better if he did not try to help.

-When my father retired my mother grew tired of him always being underfoot.
+When my father retired, my mother grew tired of him being underfoot.
 Everything about him being in the house irritated her.
-My mother was more than a bit OCD and my father was more harmony in disorder.
+My mother was more than a bit OCD, and my father was more harmony in disorder.
 He got up early and she late.
-He made messes everywhere he went and she continually put everything back in place.
-He took over the kitchen to make breakfast and lunch often leaving unpleasant odors, grease on the stove, counter, and table, and a mountain of dirty dishes.
+He made messes everywhere he went, and she continually put everything back in place.
+He took over the kitchen to make breakfast and lunch often, leaving unpleasant odors, grease on the stove, counter, and table, and a mountain of dirty dishes.
 He was also noisy.
-He walked hard, he talked loud, and even when he was not talking he made grumbling noises and often cursed for no apparent reason.
+He walked hard, he talked loud, and even when not talking made grumbling noises or often cursed for no apparent reason.

 My mother’s solution was to have a 2 ½ stall garage built.
-One side was insulated and equipped with a wood stove, sleeping cot, easy chair, books, and a reading lamp just in case he might like to hang out there.
-As time went on my father did grow to love his garage.
-So much so that he added a refrigerator, a camp stove, crock pot, and other cooking supplies.
+One side was insulated and equipped with a wood stove, sleeping cot, recliner, books, and a reading lamp just in case he might like to hang out there.
+As time went on, my father did grow to love his garage.
+So much so that he added a refrigerator, a camp stove, crockpot, and other cooking supplies.
 Then he moved into the garage.
 We might never have seen him had it contained a bathroom.
-This was the perfect solution.
-They could be close, but have enough space to find peace with one another.
+It was the perfect solution.
+They could be close but have enough space to find peace with one another.

 There were times I wondered why they stayed together.
-I loved them both so much, but often thought they might be happier with other people.
+I loved them both so much, but often felt they might be happier with other people.
 I will admit there were times that I thought they stayed married because they lived during a time when a commitment was a commitment, and till death do us part meant just that.
-But every now and again I would glimpse my father looking at my mother in a very special way.
+But now and again, I would glimpse my father looking at my mother in a special way.
 And, occasionally, I would see my mother look at him in the same fashion.

 The following evening, as I prepared dinner, my father told me that he had walked by my mother while she was resting.
-He could not see her breathing and thought momentarily that she had died.
+He could not see her breathing and thought she had died.
 It gave him a terrible shock.
-He told me that he just did not think he could bear to live without her.
-Little did I know that what he was really saying is that he would be going with her.
-Two hours later he had a fever that could not be controlled.
-Sometime mid-morning of the following day my mother began to fade, my father’s kidneys began to fail, and his lungs began to fill with fluid as a result of congestive heart failure.
-They both passed quietly at home in the presence of a few friends, family, and an amazing hospice crew.
+He told me that he did not think he could bear to live without her.
+Little did I know that what he was saying was that he would be going with her.
+Two hours later, he had a fever that would not break.
+Sometime mid-morning of the following day, my mother began to fade, my father’s kidneys began to fail, and his lungs began to fill with fluid as a result of congestive heart failure.
+They both passed quietly at home in the presence of a few friends, family, and a fantastic hospice crew.

-My folks were not the couple in The Notebook.
-But they were hardworking, honest, kind, and giving.
-They loved the kids from the neighborhood and welcomed them into their home.
+My folks were clearly, not the couple in The Notebook!
+They were, however, hardworking, honest, kind, and giving.
+They adored the kids from the neighborhood and loved having them hang out at the house.
 My mother taught cub scouts and 4-H. My father taught many young people how to fish and trap, including most recently a group of Amish boys.
 He also mentored many young men when he was a journeyman lineman.
 They both loved their children with a passion.
-And in the end I was lucky enough to learn that they had an unbreakable bond and love that lasted not only for their 54 years of marriage, but also, into the eternity of the hereafter.
+And in the end, I was lucky enough to learn that they had an unbreakable bond and love that lasted not only for their 54 years of marriage but also, into the eternity of the hereafter.